Barashkis/InterestingFunctions/README.md

 a **log.txt** with all invalid urls inside.
 Amount of retries is 5 by default.

 # Send email
 You can send emails using this script.
-If you want tto send attachments, you should create a folder named "attachments".
+If you want to send attachments, you should create a folder named "attachments" and add html file to it.

 # Wi-Fi passwords
 Get all passwords of all wlans on your computer.
 Exe file is also available (it will give you a text file contains